OrionDark7/Deeper/README.md

-# Deeper 0.2
+# Deeper 0.3
 Deeper is a 2D Sandbox Video Game based Underground.
 You can build, dig, and explore.
 Download it at oriondark7.github.io/Deeper

-###Note: Deeper requires the Python 2.7 and Pygame 1.9 Modules to be installed.
+###Note: Deeper requires the Python 2.7 and Pygame 1.9 Modules to be installed, you can download the Windows Executable at oriondark7.github.io/DeeperForWindows.

 ##Controls
 Left + Right Arrow Keys - Move Left/Right